greenelab/deep-review/all-sections.md

 both the above biases and dealing with mismatching standards.
 This has the practical effect of reducing cohort size, limiting statistical significance, preventing the detection of weak effects
-[@Fx5qVQlk] and restricting the number of parameters that can be trained in a model.
-Further, rules-based algorithms have been popular in EHR-based research but because these are developed at a single institution and trained with a specific patient population they do not transfer easily to other populations [@11OyzMl87].
+[@Fx5qVQlk], and restricting the number of parameters that can be trained in a model.
+Further, rules-based algorithms have been popular in EHR-based research, but because these are developed at a single institution and trained with a specific patient population, they do not transfer easily to other populations [@11OyzMl87].
 For example, Wiley et al. [@qe90c1CL] showed that warfarin dosing algorithms often under-perform in African Americans, illustrating that some of